xuxiaocheng0201/libsimple/README.md

 # Generate CMRC

-This is only required when the `pinyin.txt` updated.
+This is only required when the `simple/contrib/pinyin.txt` updated.
 Normal user can ignore this.

 ```bash